Peste Noire: Exposure

 Peste Noire lays claim to its underground status by choice, not by accident.
 The group has always signed with small independent labels which exist on the periphery of the commercial mainstream circuit; a circuit which is incompatible with the ideology of black metal, according to Famine.
 In 2011 Famine pushed this approach even further by creating his own label and studio, La mesnie Herlequin, located in La Chaise-Dieu, in order to have complete control over the production, recording and distribution of his work, and to dispense with all the middlemen that stood between its creation and sale.

 Concerts

-The band became infamous for their chaotic and wild concerts in their homeland of France and various underground events throughout Europe, one particular concert in Canada stirred conflict between the local Antifas and Far-right sympathizers of the band.
-However, Peste Noire's live activities became less frequent, primarily because of boycotts, bans and cancellations; most notably the band was dropped from the 2017 edition of Blasfest in Bergen, Norway amidst protest from Norwegian Antifascist groups, one of their last and most noteworthy live performance in a major festival was on Steelfest 2017 in Finland.
+The band became infamous for their chaotic and wild concerts in their homeland of France and various underground events throughout Europe.
+However, Peste Noire's live activities became less frequent, primarily because of boycotts, bans and cancellations; most notably the band was dropped from the 2017 edition of Blasfest in Bergen, Norway amidst threats from Norwegian Antifascist groups, which ended up cancelling the festival altogether.
+One of their last and most noteworthy live performance in a major festival was on Steelfest 2017 in Finland.

 Recently, Peste Noire has mostly played live on the neo-Nazi Asgardsrei festival, having performed three years in a row, from 2016 to 2018, there.
-P. N. have strong connections and projects with Militant Zone, the organizers of the festival.
+P.N. have strong connections and projects with Militant Zone, the organizers of the festival.